-The best SEO results come from not just hiring an agency, but working with them to achieve the common goal of better search visibility.
-If you want to play an important role in ensuring the success of your SEO campaigns, here are some ways you can work alongside your agency to get results.
+The best SEO results come from not just hiring an agency, but working with them execute on their SEO strategy with the intent of targeting better search visibility.
+If you want to play an important role in ensuring the success of your SEO campaigns, here are some ways you can work alongside your agency to get better results, faster.

 Share Content Ideas